toavina49/Site-de-collecte-de-donnee/README.md

 Effective: visibility, quick interaction, and easy to manage.

 use:
-#Run (link unavailable) in your terminal which will display the activation links
+#Run  in your terminal which will display the activation links

 #Copy and paste the link to make it work .